microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaAttributeSet.md

 ### -Id

 Name of the attribute set.
-Must be unique within a tenant.
+Unique identifier for the attribute set within a tenant.
+This identifier can be up to 32 characters long and may include Unicode characters.
+It cannot contain spaces or special characters, and it cannot be changed later.
+The identifier is case insensitive.

 ```yaml
 Type: System.String